I’ve always had this gift (curse?) of making something small and enlarging it, expanding on it, embellishing it. Stretching it for miles and miles.

 And the world... well so much is happening isn’t it?
 But I keep coming back.
 Back to *here*.

 I’m sharing this especially for those of you who have a sense that you are here to help.
 How easy it is to confuse helping with carrying the world on our shoulders.
 Taking on the suffering of others.

 But really, it’s only you that you need to save.
 In that saving you recover your true self.
 And in letting yourself be alive as who you are, it creates powerful ripples.
 Those ripples travel to the places they are most needed.

 And without our effort they do exactly what needs to be done.

 To me this is what it means to be of service.
 Being in service to our aliveness.
 Do you feel it?
 How the world is just aching for aliveness?

 Every moment you gift yourself soulful pleasure, you gift it to the entire planet.
 Yes, all of humanity but also our beloved Earth herself.

-In my ecstasy I can even hear her sigh sometimes… as if to say “Ah yes, that! right there! yes, thank you!”.
+In my ecstasy I can even hear our earth, I can hear her sigh sometimes… as if to say “Ah yes, that! right there! yes, thank you!”.